-The Grace Awards is now going into its fifth year, having been extremely well received during the last four years.
+The Grace Awards is now going into its sixth year, having been extremely well received during the last five years.
 This year we have a line up of stellar judges for our six fiction categories.

-GENERAL FICTION/WOMEN’S FICTION: serious women’s issues, can have humor and suspense elements
+WOMEN’S FICTION/GENERAL FICTION: serious women’s and men’s issues, can have humor and suspense elements

 ROMANCE/HISTORICAL ROMANCE: primary element is love/courtship/marriage, be it set now or then

 Deborah Kinnard [Grace Awards Board Member, Lead Judge] started writing at age ten, hacked off because “Bonanza” lacked a ten year old girl with her own pony.
 From adventures on the Ponderosa, she moved to teenage angsty love stories and dreadful poetry.
 After a career that embraced feeding basketball players breakfast, coping with el-ed majors and various ERs different from the ones on TV, she married the man of her dreams and raised two active girls amongst the books.
 She sold her first novel, POWERLINE, in 2002 and fifteen others since.
 Her most recent published series is with Desert Breeze Publishing, called “Seasons of Destiny.”
 It includes SEASONS IN THE MIST (now available), and the upcoming SEASONS OF RECKONING and SEASONS OF HOPE.
 Indie-published titles include the “City Lights” series, which tell tales of pop music stars and the people they love.
 Deb enjoys beadwork, travel, and music.
 She sings with a medieval/renaissance singing group, Court and Country.
 While traveling, she loves to people-watch.
 So if you meet a short-round woman with an acquisitive light in her eye…